maxperutzlabs-ms/Publication_Resources/2023_madern_isobaric-tag-interference-modeling/README.md

 # Publication: "A causal model of ion interference enables assessment and correction of ratio compression in multiplex proteomics"

-This README gives an overview and description of all R code files used in the study.
-The individual files are located in the various subfolders of this repository, which represent independent experiments and corresponding analyses.
-Additionally, the table **Metadata_table.xlsx** gives an overview of the Thermo raw files and associated database search result files used in each experiment.
+This README gives an overview and description of all R code files used in the study and which are stored in this repository.
+The individual R code files are located in the various subfolders of this repository, which correspond to independent experiments and associated analyses.

+Additionally, table **Metadata_table.xlsx** gives an overview of the Thermo raw files and associated database search result files used in each experiment.
 Both are available for download on PRIDE (identifier PXD040449).
+Moreover, the document **FAQ Madern et al.docx** serves to answer frequently asked questions for readers of our work.

 <br>
 <br>